jbertrand89/matching_based_fsar/README.md

 ```

-### Run inference for a pre-trained model on any episodes
+### Run inference for a pre-trained model, general use-case

 You first need to
 * download the test pre-saved features (see section training)